titipata/random_commands/README.md

 Before, I put a lot of files on [Gist](https://gist.github.com/).
 However, it started to get mixing with random topics.
 So I just want to put all scripts in one place.
+Mostly, these are commands related to bash, text editor and Python.

 Check out these following markdown files.